danny05158/My_Website/content/author/admin/_index.md

 +++

 I am fullstack software developer who enjoys collaboration, problem solving and learning new technologies.
 After spending a few years in software technical support, I decided to pursue my passion in software development and attend Fullstack Academy.

-I first was introduced to programming while at college where I learned computer science fundementals and enjoyed solving algorithm and logic problems.
-I am interested in continuing to learn new technology and frameworks and use this knowledge to contribute to a meaningful team.